 If you would like additional information on this topic or others, please contact your Human Resources department or Lighthouse Consulting Services LLC, 3130 Wilshire Blvd., Suite 550, Santa Monica, CA 90403, (310) 453-6556, email@example.com & our website: www.lighthouseconsulting.com.

-We recently launched a new service called Sino-Am Leadership to help executives excel when stationed outside their home country.
+Our Sino-Am Leadership Program helps executives excel when stationed outside their home country.
 American managers in Asia and Asian managers in America face considerable business, personal, and leadership challenges because of the cultural differences.
 This unique program provides personal, one-on-one coaching.
-For more information visit, http://www.lighthouseconsulting.com/performance-management/talent-development/sino-american-management-style/.
+For more information visit, http://lighthouseconsulting.com/performance-management/talent-development/sino-american-management-style/.

 We also have an affiliate in the UK who covers all of Europe so we are now a true multi-national company that can support our clients globally.